JoelQ/noisy-animals-kata/NOTES.md

 - defaulting to "hoot" for unknown birds in `make_bird_noise` is probably unintentional.
 Currently it would only happen for owls but if we added more birds they might accidentally make the wrong sound.
+- there was untested (unwanted?) behavior in the original implementation where the program would still output "squawk" for quiet hadedahs before raising